 Unfortunately, brute force attacks are on the rise; for example, their number has increased by 400 percent in 2017.
 Many of these attacks targeted websites in the finance industry where hackers could gain significant rewards, but any WordPress website is a potential target because of the login page.

-So, there are many methods which you can use to defend your website here.
+So, there are many methods that you can use to defend your website here.

 MFA is a highly effective method for protecting user accounts; in fact, Google has recently introduced 2-step verification, or essentially MFA, to increase the security of Google user accounts.
 The company also teamed up with the University of California to assess the performance of MFA in preventing account takeovers, and here’s what they found.

-As you can see, the method could be very effective at preventing hackers from getting access to your account, so considering introducing 2-step authentication at your WordPress website as well.
+As you can see, the method could be very effective at preventing hackers from getting access to your account, so consider introducing 2-step authentication on your WordPress website as well.